stavthal/stavthal/README.md

 - 👋 Hi, I’m @stavthal
-- 💼 I am currently working as a Fullstack developer
+- 💼 I am currently working as a Backend Engineer
 - 👀 I’m interested in new ways that technology can have an impact on our daily life.
 - 🌱 I’m currently expanding my knowledge around AI Development and LLM models.
 - 📫 Email me at: stavros8003@gmail.com